 Exhibition programmes across the UK

-We also hold two or three local exhibitions across the UK each year, involving local groups and artists in shaping the content.
-These local exhibitions allow more entrants’ families to see the output and seek to engage the artists’ local communities.
+We also hold two or three exhibitions across the UK each year, involving local groups and artists to shape the content.
+These exhibitions allow more entrants’ families to see the artworks, and engages with artists’ local communities.

 Local exhibitions feature entries to the year’s Koestler Awards from the local area, and performances and talks by local artists.
 Each programme looks to open up new debate and perspectives on the work.
 Exhibition curators have included local youth offending teams, serving prisoners, secure children’s homes, artists and people on probation.
 Exhibition programmes have been held in Glasgow, Edinburgh, Gateshead, Manchester, Liverpool, Birmingham and Cardiff.